Legoless/Saystack/README.md

 # Saystack

 Saystack is a collection of simple classes and extensions for most common uses in any iOS Swift project.
 It is a Swift counterpart to [Haystack](https://github.com/legoless/Haystack).
 Saystack currently supports Swift 2.x.
-Swift 3.x version will be deployed once apps can be deployed with it.
+Swift 3.x version will be released once apps can be deployed to the App Store.

 Contact